ZitaoZeng/CBDA-subsampling/readme.txt

-It excludes the case number and outcome column from the randomly selected attribute column ordinals to include for a training or validation set, but it does write those columns to each training set and each validation set or to each generic set, in addition to the randomly selected attribute columns.
+It excludes the case number and outcome column from the randomly selected attribute column ordinals to include for a training or validation set, but it does write those columns to each training set and each validation set, as the first two columns, followed by the randomly selected attribute columns in the order they appeared in the original file.

+The case number column and output column are optional when creating generic sets.
+If the case number is not specified the row ordinal is written as the first column in each generic set.
+If the output column is not specified, it is not included and nothing is written in its place.
+The randomly selected attribute columns are then written in the order they appeared in the original file.

-It makes as few passes as possible of the original data set to create all the resulting sets.
+create_sets.py makes as few passes as possible of the original data set to create all the resulting sets.
 The number of passes of the original data set is determined by the system limit on the maximum number of open files.

 Suppose the system file open limit is 1024 (a common value on Linux systems).